 The consequences are undigested food molecules and other “bad stuff” (toxins, bacteria, yeast and all other forms of waste) that your body normally doesn’t allow into it are allowed to flow freely into your bloodstream.
 This creates a cascade of issues that start, contribute and exacerbate chronic diseases.

 Surprisingly, our digestive tract is only one cell thick (our skin has 7 layers).
-This one layer of intestinal cells is connected to each other by structures called tight junctions.
+This one layer contains intestinal cells that are connected to each other by structures called tight junctions.

-During the normal digestion process the tight junctions stay closed, forcing all molecules to effectively be screened and only pass into the bloodstream through the cells (think of them like bouncers at the front of a classy bar).
+During the normal digestion process the tight junctions stay closed, forcing all molecules to effectively be screened and only pass into the bloodstream through the cells (think of them like bouncers at the front of a club).

 For reasons we will discuss later, these tight junctions can become stuck “open,” allowing un-screened molecules of all types to flow directly into the bloodstream.